Open for one new engagement · Q3 2026 Fractional CTO · Agency Mentor Berlin · Remote

 I've founded, scaled, and sold software companies for over a decade.
 I've also run them into the ground, hired the wrong people, and made technical bets that cost me years.

 I started my first agency in 2012.
-We built products for clients like Amazon, HUGO BOSS, and Daimler — became early movers in voice technology, pivoted into blockchain, raised venture capital — and at some point I burned out because I had no idea how to actually run what I'd built.
+We built products for clients like Amazon, HUGO BOSS, and Daimler, became early movers in voice technology, pivoted into blockchain, and raised venture capital.
+At some point I burned out because I had no idea how to actually run what I'd built.
 Nobody teaches you that part.
 Not how to find clients, not how to keep good people, not how to say no to the wrong projects.

 So I started over.
 Rebuilt my agency around speed and a lean freelancer network instead of headcount.
 Got honest about what I didn't know.
 And now I help founders and agency owners skip the expensive lessons I had to learn the hard way.